mebeim/aoc/2019/README.md

 we have to do what we already do for the keys once for each robot.
 In terms of code, this means adding another `for` loop in the function, and taking a collection of starting positions instead of just a single one.

+Since a source in our graph is identified by a single character, if we pass a string to our updated `minimum_steps()` function, we can treat each characer as a source iterating over the string without a problem, and a simple string `.replace()` is all we'll need to move one of the bots.

 Here's the updated function: